ALMArchive/easycrypt/README.md

 // x8PNf3Oq/NC/0+wAEvIaYw==:]RYY9)g6MdD@:daGjLpCvnJJy4s95XpNJ7w==:8LC)7$"'MQY)
 // This same string must be passed to decrypt so store it
 ```
-Returns an encryption key with four parts separated by colons.
+Returns an encryption string with four parts separated by colons.
 - First Section is the string + a salt encrypted together (x8PNf3Oq/NC/0+wAEvIaYw==)
 - Second Section is the Salt (]RYY9)g6MdD@)
 - third Section is the authTag (daGjLpCvnJJy4s95XpNJ7w==)